maniospas/Blombly/docs/advanced/preprocessor.md

 Blombly's preprocessor can understand several instructions that transform the source code before compilation into `.bbvm` files.
 Preprocessor instractions are made distinct by prepending them with a `#` symbol.
-Three main types of preprocessing are available: dependencies that make a source code file include another's code, macros that add to the language's grammar with higher-level expressions, and specification property declarations.
+Three main types of preprocessing are available: dependencies that make a source code file include another's code, macros that add to the language's grammar with higher-level expressions, and supporting code transformations.

-## Specifications

-Specifications have already been described as a mechanism that attaches final values to code blocks.
-Evaluating them just after the block's definition.
+**In practical code writting, you will mostly use dependencies.** The rest of the features are there to support compile time modification of code, such as by libraries adding new parsable expressions.
+[Here](libraries.md) are some libraries that are shipped with the language.

 ## Dependencies